Clinical research is at the heart of medical advancements.

 Choosing to participate in a clinical trial is an important, personal decision, especially for under-represented groups like women, racial minorities, people who live in rural areas, and people from across all educational and economic levels.
-Greater Gift understands the benefits and risks associated with your participation, which is why our passion is to recognize the selfless volunteers who make them happen.
+Greater Gift understands the benefits and risks associated with your participation, which is why our passion is to recognize the selfless volunteers who make the decision to participate.

-Before making up your mind to participate in a clinical trial, please make sure it aligns with your values, goals, and expectations.
+Before deciding to participate in a clinical trial, make sure it aligns with your values, goals, and expectations.

 Greater Gift is committed to informing the community about clinical research -- the opportunities that research holds for each of us, and the opportunities to make a difference for others through participation.